-Trends in unemployment, labour force participation and employment Between the 2nd quarter of 2013 and the 2nd quarter of 2015, the official unemployment rate in the province decreased (very marginally) from 30.2% to 29.1% (Figure 1).
+Trends in unemployment, labour force participation and employment Between the 3rd quarter of 2013 and the 3rd quarter of 2015, the official unemployment rate in the province decreased (very marginally) from 30.4% to 29.2% (Figure 1).
 In other words, unemployment remained unchanged over this short period.
-At the same time, the percentage of the province's total working age population that was employed (the absorption rate) increased by about 5%.
-Overall, however, the growth (3.1%) in the percentage of the working age population that was economically active (i.e. either working or looking for work) grew at a slightly slower rate.
+At the same time, the percentage of the province's total working age population that was employed (the absorption rate) increased by about 4%.
+Overall, however, the growth (2.6%) in the percentage of the working age population that was economically active (i.e. either working or looking for work) grew at almost the same rate.

-Source: QLFS 2013(2), QLFS 2014(2), QLFS 2015(2) Perhaps a more appropriate way to assess the labour market is through the expanded definition of unemployment, which also includes those who wanted work but didn't necessarily look for a job.
+Source: QLFS 2013(3), QLFS 2014(3), QLFS 2015(3) Perhaps a more appropriate way to assess the labour market is through the expanded definition of unemployment, which also includes those who wanted work but didn't necessarily look for a job.
 As highlighted in past NALSU Fact Sheets there is not necessarily a clear distinction between the searching and non-searching unemployed in South Africa and the non-searching unemployed are likely to be involuntarily unemployed.
 The use of the expanded unemployment rate (Figure 2) suggests a higher level of unemployment for the province.
-Under the broader definition of the labour force, unemployment decreased from 43% to 42% between 2013 and 2015.
-Part of the stability in the broad unemployment rate is explained by the increase in the absorption rate which occurred at the same time that the percentage of the working age population, that was broadly active, changed minimally (3%).
+Under the broader definition of the labour force, the unemployment rate remained unchanged (42%) between the third quarter of 2013 and the third quarter of 2015.
+Part of the stability in the broad unemployment rate is explained by the increase in the absorption rate which occurred at the same time that the percentage of the working age population, that was broadly active, changed minimally (4%).

-Source: QLFS 2013(2), QLFS 2014(2), QLFS 2015(2) Unemployment among the youth (defined here as those aged 19 to 24, inclusive) is far higher than for the labour force as a whole.
-Among this group, many of whom are likely looking for employment for the first time, 71% are unemployed according to the expanded definition (2015- Quarter 2).
-Youth unemployment paints a grim picture for young people in the province as data for the most recent period show that youth unemployment increased by 6% since the second quarter of 2013.
-The percentage of youth in the province who are employed decreased by about 21%.
-The data highlights that in 2015, 13% of the Eastern Cape's youth were employed compared to 17% in 2013.
-It must be remembered, however, that the survey margin of error is too large to draw conclusions based on these trends.
+Source: QLFS 2013(3), QLFS 2014(3), QLFS 2015(3) Unemployment among the youth (defined here as those aged 19 to 24, inclusive) is far higher than for the labour force as a whole.
+Among this group, many of whom are likely looking for employment for the first time, 68% are unemployed according to the expanded definition (2015- Quarter 3).
+Youth unemployment paints a grim picture for young people in the province as data for the most recent period show that youth unemployment increased by 8% since the third quarter of 2013.
+The percentage of youth in the province who are employed decreased by about 17%.
+The data highlights that in 2015, 15% of the Eastern Cape's youth were employed compared to 18% in 2013.

-Source: QLFS 2013(2), QLFS 2014(2), QLFS 2015(2)
+Source: QLFS 2013(3), QLFS 2014(3), QLFS 2015(3)

-Sectoral trends in employment In addition to very small changes in overall rates of unemployment in the province, there has been a drop in the percentage of the workforce in manufacturing and an increase in community and social services (Figure 4).
-In other words, the single largest employer in the province (the community and social services sector) increased its share of total employment once again- this time by about eight per cent.
-Overall, however, comparisons between the sectoral compositions of the workforce in the second quarter of each year suggest that there have been only very small changes.
+Sectoral trends in employment In addition to very small changes in overall rates of unemployment in the province, there has been a very slight drop in the percentage of the workforce in manufacturing and an increase in community and social services (Figure 4).
+In other words, the single largest employer in the province (the community and social services sector) increased its share of total employment once again- this time by about sixteen per cent.
+Overall, however, comparisons between the sectoral compositions of the workforce in the third quarter of each year suggest that there have been only very small changes.
 The structure of the workforce is, therefore, largely unchanged over the period.
 Those who were employed were, therefore, more likely to be working either in the public sector or in relatively low paying sectors with limited job security or social protection.
 This is confirmed by the findings in Figure 5 which show that the provincial workforce was, once again, concentrated in elementary occupations at the same time there were very small increases in the percentage of the work force engaged in sales or employed as clerks.

-Source: QLFS 2013(2), QLFS 2015(2)
+Source: QLFS 2013(3), QLFS 2015(3)